Top

 Natural Volcanic Spa

 That evening we watched the sun set behind the volcano, casting burning red shadows across the rippling waters of Lake Arenal.
-Afterward, we spent a couple of hours lazing in the Los Perdidos Springs (The Lost Springs) and Las Lagunas (The Lagoons), which are located at The Springs Resort and Spa.
+Afterwards, we spent a couple of hours lazing in Los Perdidos Springs (The Lost Springs) and Las Lagunas (The Lagoons), both of which are located at The Springs Resort and Spa.
 As we made our way through the various springs and pools we experienced different sensations to revitalise our minds, body, and soul.
 Some were hot steaming baths, others freezing cold.
 There were also stinky, hot mud pools where we would smear ourselves body in the restorative, pungent volcanic mud, before once again plunging into a steaming natural bath to wash it away.

 Flora & Fauna in The Cano Negro Refuge